apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Thunder-Mavericks: 5 takeaways as Luka Doncic delivers in pivotal Game 5**
+**'Hold Your Horses,' Says Barrington About AMC Stock - TipRanks.com**

-You can read more about it [here](https://www.nba.com/news/thunder-mavericks-takeaways-game-5-2024-nba-playoffs).
+You can read more about it [here](https://www.tipranks.com/news/hold-your-horses-says-barrington-about-amc-stock).

 ## Requirements
 - Python 3.8